Hawaiian Airlines: Ownership and structure

+Executive leadership

+In 2025, chief executive officer Joe Sprague announced his retirement.
+Beginning in October of the same year, Diana Birkett Rakow succeeded Sprague as CEO of the company.

 Business trends

-Recent key figures for Hawaiian Holdings, Inc. (which include the operations of Hawaiian Airlines and former regional subsidiary carrier ʻOhana by Hawaiian) are shown below (for years ending December 31):
+Recent key figures for Hawaiian Holdings, Inc. (which include the operations of Hawaiian Airlines and former regional subsidiary carrier ʻOhana by Hawaiian), are shown below (for years ending December 31):

 Destinations

 Hawaiian Airlines serves destinations in several Asia-Pacific countries and territories.
-The airline added its eighth international destination, Incheon International Airport near Seoul, South Korea on January 12, 2011.
-It also has daily and weekly direct, non-stop international flights from Honolulu to Tahiti, Australia, South Korea, Japan, and New Zealand.
+The airline added its eighth international destination, Incheon International Airport near Seoul, South Korea, on January 12, 2011.
+It also has daily and weekly direct, nonstop international flights from Honolulu to Tahiti, Australia, South Korea, Japan, and New Zealand.

 Codeshare agreements

-Hawaiian Airlines codeshares with the following airlines:
+Hawaiian Airlines has codeshare agreements with the following airlines: